Vincera Foundation fosters break-through research, specialized education, and profound innovation.

 Spearheaded by surgeons, research is focused on expanding the extensive work to date with a research fellowship program and conducting cutting-edge research, education and innovation in the following areas:

-Anatomic Research — will study, educate and innovate our understanding of the pathophysiology of core injuries.
-Research will include: descriptions of the subtle anatomy and biomechanics of the core (we are currently examining the posterior muscles; including piriformis, superior and inferior gemelli, and obturator internus), exploration of the hip-core muscle interaction, and defining how anatomic variations influence muscle load, efficiency, and function.
+Anatomic Research — to study, educate and innovate our understanding of the pathophysiology of core injuries.
+Research includes: descriptions of the subtle anatomy and biomechanics of the core (we are currently examining the posterior muscles; including piriformis, superior and inferior gemelli, and obturator internus), exploration of the hip-core muscle interaction, and defining how anatomic variations influence muscle load, efficiency, and function.

-Imaging Research — will improve sensitivity and specificity of magnetic resonance (MR) imaging techniques in diagnosing patients with core injuries for the purpose of monitoring clinical treatment and outcomes.
+Imaging Research — to improve sensitivity and specificity of magnetic resonance (MR) imaging techniques in diagnosing patients with core injuries for the purpose of monitoring clinical treatment and outcomes.

-Clinical Research — will conduct outcomes-based research using clinical data that aids both physicians and patients in making more informed treatment decisions and improving patient management.
+Clinical Research — conducting outcomes-based research using clinical data that aids both physicians and patients in making more informed treatment decisions and improving patient management.

 Education is a key component of the program.
-The Foundation will partner with top medical schools to develop medical and research fellowships to train the next generation of physicians to heal move the specialty forward.
-The Center will also offer continuing education and training programs for physicians, allied health professionals, coaches and the public.
-This will help the various communities gain knowledge and apply it to their practices, thereby enhancing the health and wellness of youth and those interested in core health.
-The Center will house a surgical skills lab to train clinical, research and surgical fellows and allied medical personnel.
-This cadaver lab will serve as a key to training, education, research and innovation.
+The Foundation partners with top medical schools to develop medical and research fellowships to train the next generation of physicians to heal move the specialty forward.
+The Foundation offers continuing education and training programs for physicians, allied health professionals, coaches and the public.
+This helps the various communities gain knowledge and apply it to their practices, thereby enhancing the health and wellness of youth and those interested in core health.

 Be a part of building a place for core medicine innovation.
 Donate Now